 On April 18, 2021, Dr. Maryam attempted to enter the United States again.
 She planned to fly from Toronto to the United States, but CBP once again interrogated her and turned her back.
 This time, the CBP officer in secondary inspection denied her entry because (1) she allegedly had to wait until her husband’s case was resolved and (2) the CBP officer incorrectly told her that there that a “travel ban” against Iranian nationals prevented her from lawfully entering the country.

 After her attempts to enter the U.S., Dr. Maryam filed an application for a J-1 visa with the U.S. Consulate (even though Canadian citizens are not required to apply for a visa in advance to enter the United States).
-The U.S. Consulate in Calgary refuses to adjudicate the case, saying that it is waiting for her husband’s case to first be resolved.
+The U.S. Consulate in Calgary refused to adjudicate the case, saying that it was waiting for her husband’s case to first be resolved.

 Counsel: Harvard Immigration and Refugee Clinical Program, Harvard Law School